 So, instead of looking at site search as an add-on to your site, start viewing it like this – the results are literally your audience telling you what they’re interested in and actively looking for.
 Your customers are talking to you, but how are you responding?

 Both of our favourite site search functionalities, Sajari and Site Search 360, give you access to in-depth analytics and allow you to tap into exactly what your users are looking for, whether they can find it or not and what they do next, as well as their behaviour patterns and trends while on your site.

 Your most popular searches.
 In a nutshell, this metric tells you what people are searching for the most.
 Can you put these products or services on your homepage or rank them first in search indexing to improve conversions?
 If your audience is searching for something you don’t offer, is it time you did?

 Just like the above, searches that return no results could be an indicator that people are looking for content, products or services that you don’t currently offer.
 Could this be time to tap into a new market?

 Additionally, this can occur when you don’t have synonyms and alternatives set up correctly.
 Semantic search can be a great help here as it considers the meaning of the search, not just literal matches for the words to return searches that are meaningful for your audience.

 Both Sajari and Site Search 360 have synonym and semantic search functionality to help your customers find the right things from their first search.

-Ineffective searches.
 If a user makes a search and then doesn’t click on any of the results, this is considered an ineffective search.
-In this case you may want to consider whether your search indexing could be improved or if you can include more relevant content to give your audience what they’re looking for.
-This is a great first place to start when looking for ways to strengthen your content strategy, boost your SEO or for use in your marketing content.
+In this case, you may want to consider whether your search indexing could be improved or if you can include more relevant content to give your audience what they’re looking for.
+This is a great first place to start when looking for ways to strengthen your content strategy, boost your SEO or use it in your marketing content.